usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Excelsior_, by Benny The Butcher
+- _Magnolia Leflore_, by Boldy James, Your Boy Posca
 - _Blue Veil_, by Lucy Railton
 - _The Crying Nudes_, by The Crying Nudes
-- _Cavalcade_, by black midi
-- _lucre_, by Dean Blunt, Elias Rønnenfelt

 </details>